-Resident return visa – common issue
+Resident return visa – common issues

 However, when dealing with Immigration, the fact is if you don’t live in Australia for 2 years they want to you to know why and see proof that you have strong ties to Australia and had compelling reasons to live outside of Australia whilst holding permanent residency status.
 They won’t just accept your word, these reasons and strong ties will need to proven with evidence.

 Residency of 2 years or show strong ties

 Now I might sound harsh particularly for those people who are in this situation described above.
-My article here is really for new migrants or people in the process of apply for their first migration visa.
+My article here is really for new migrants or people in the process of applying for their first migration visa.
 It’s actually important to live in Australia after you get your first migration visa.
 You must be familiar with what the resident return visa application involves.
 Prepare early for applying for a resident return visa, When the time comes you will give yourself the best chance of success.

 Requirements and Application process

 Applications for a Resident Return Visa are lodged online through the Department of Home Affairs, ImmiAccount system.
 If you meet the residency requirement, the visa processing time could be a matter of days.
 If you have to prove your strong ties to Australia the processing time may be several weeks to months.